MarcoSolarino/Midterm_Parallel_Computing_K-means/README.md

-This repository contains the midterm project for parallel computing course
+This repository contains the midterm project for parallel computing course.
+It is intended for execution time comparison wrt [CUDA version](https://github.com/daikon899/Midterm_K-means_CUDA), so you need to specify how many iterations you want to execute.

 ## 1 - Generating dataset
 first you need to generate dataset